 ABSTRACT

-Cardiomyopathies are a heterogeneous group of heart muscle diseases, and an important cause of heart failure (HF) Current knowledge on incidence, pathophysiology and natural history of HF in cardiomyopathies is limited, and distinct features of their therapeutic responses have not been systematically addressed.
+Cardiomyopathies are a heterogeneous group of heart muscle diseases, and an important cause of heart failure (HF).
+Current knowledge on incidence, pathophysiology and natural history of HF in cardiomyopathies is limited, and distinct features of their therapeutic responses have not been systematically addressed.
 Therefore, this position paper focuses on epidemiology, pathophysiology, natural history and latest developments in treatment of HF in patients with dilated (DCM), hypertrophic (HCM) and restrictive (RCM) cardiomyopathies.
 In DCM, HF with reduced ejection fraction (HFrEF) has high incidence and prevalence and represents the most frequent cause of death, despite improvements in treatment.
 In addition, advanced HF in DCM is one of the leading indications for heart transplantation.
 In HCM, HF with preserved ejection (HFpEF) affects most patients with obstructive, and ∼10% of patients with nonobstructive HCM.
 A timely treatment is important, since development of advanced HF, although rare in HCM, portends a poor prognosis.
 In RCM, HFpEF is common, while HFrEF occurs later and more frequently in amyloidosis or iron overload/haemochromatosis.
 Irrespective of RCM aetiology, HF is a harbinger of a poor outcome.
 Recent advances in our understanding of the mechanisms underlying the development of HF in cardiomyopathies have significant implications for therapeutic decision-making.
 In addition, new aetiology-specific treatment options (e.g. enzyme replacement therapy, transthyretin stabilizers, immunoadsorption, immunotherapy, etc.) have shown a potential to improve outcomes.
 Still, causative therapies of many cardiomyopathies are lacking, highlighting the need for the development of effective strategies to prevent and treat HF in cardiomyopathies.

 Introduction

-Cardiomyopathies are a heterogeneous group of heart muscle diseases that frequently present as the syndrome of heart failure (HF) [1].
+Cardiomyopathies are a heterogeneous group of heart muscle diseases, including dilated (DCM), hypertrophic (HCM), restrictive (RCM), arrhythmogenic right ventricular (ARVC) and non-classified cardiomyopathies, that frequently present as the syndrome of heart failure (HF) [1].
 The variety of causes, multiple underlying pathophysiological mechanisms and different phenotypic expressions influence their presentation and response to treatment [1].
 Although patients with cardiomyopathies have been represented in clinical trials, distinct features of their therapeutic responses, relative to other aetiologies of HF, remain unknown.

-For HF with reduced ejection fraction (HFrEF), standard therapy is indicated regardless of the underlying cause.
+For HF with reduced ejection fraction <40% (HFrEF), standard therapy is indicated regardless of the underlying cause.
 In contrast, for selected cardiomyopathies, specific treatment options have been introduced, targeting specific underlying pathophysiology (e.g. enzyme replacement therapy, transthyretin stabilizers, gene silencing, monoclonal antibodies, immunotherapy, and others), thus increasing the perspectives for improved outcomes.
-Therefore, this position paper is focused on the incidence, pathophysiology, natural history, outcomes and treatment of HF due to specific heart muscle diseases, including dilated (DCM), hypertrophic (HCM) and restrictive (RCM) cardiomyopathy.
-It provides an up-to-date summary of topics relevant for the clinical management of HF in cardiomyopathies.
-A suggested practical approach to the assessment of HF raetiology in cardiomyopathies is presented in Figure 1.
+Therefore, this position paper is focused on the incidence, pathophysiology, natural history, outcomes and treatment of HF due to specific heart muscle diseases, including DCM, HCM and RCM.
+Clinical presentation of ARVC is usually dominated by ventricular arrhythmia, while HF (right heart or biventricular) may occur in the minority of patients with advanced disease.
+Considering its specific clinical characteristic, ARVC has not been addressed in this document.

+Since HF is often the presenting clinical syndrome in DCM, HCM and RCM, a practical stepwise approach has been suggested in Figure 1.
+This approach should aid in clinical assessment of the phenotype (including, HFrEF; HF with mid-range ejection fraction 40-40% [HFmrEF]; HF with preserved ejection fraction ≥50% [HFpEF]), and aetiology of HF in cardiomyopathies.

 1. HEART FAILURE IN DILATED CARDIOMYOPATHY